bstroud110/Terraform/ACG-Challenge/README.md

 Using (all of) HTML, CSS, and JavaScript (JS)
-Feel free to use a rich template—or start with a very basic example, if you’re ambitious Must include your name and link to your LinkedIn profile Should ideally list you having the Associate Cloud Engineer (ACE) cert I would also consider the Cloud Digital Leader (CDL) cert, since it’ll be paired with all this practical experience.
+Feel free to use a rich template—or start with a very basic example, if you’re ambitious Must include your name and link to your LinkedIn profile

-And I could be convinced to overlook this point (so don’t let this block you) but I do very strongly suggest ACE, in particular.
-I also know this foundation will help you a lot with this challenge, because I’ve made a course for the Associte Cloud Engineer cert.
-(To be clear, you do NOT need to take my course or any other A Cloud Guru training to join this challenge.)
-A section/page/link to describe your challenge entry (see below), including a least one architecture diagram image Must include a visitor hit counter (via Javascript call to your own API; see below)
+A section/page/link to describe your challenge entry (see below), including a least one architecture diagram image

+Must include a visitor hit counter (via Javascript call to your own API; see below)
 Hosting:
-Set it up as a static site on Google Cloud Storage (GCS) Give it any custom domain name you want (this will cost for registration) — yoursite.com (or any TLD) You could — but don’t have to — use Cloud Domains for this ($12/year for .com) Use Cloud DNS
+Set it up as a static site on Google Cloud Storage (GCS)

+Give it any custom domain name you want (this will cost for registration) — yoursite.com (or any TLD) You could — but don’t have to — use Cloud Domains for this ($12/year for .com) Use Cloud DNS

 Use a Global HTTPS Cloud Load Balancer (this will cost to provision) HTTPS is definitely required
 Use Cloud CDN for caching